sholokhovalexey/active-noise-control/ANC_contoller_design.md

 <img src="images/earphone_anc.png" width="300">

-According to the control structure, controllers can be categorized into the *feedforward* (FF) and *feedback* (FB) ones.
+According to the control structure, controllers can be categorized into the [*feedforward*](https://en.wikipedia.org/wiki/Feed_forward_(control)) (FF) and [*feedback*](https://en.wikipedia.org/wiki/Closed-loop_controller) (FB) ones.
 The former one uses the signal from the reference microphone, while the latter one relies on the error signal coming from the error microphone.
 If an ANC system includes both controllers, it is usually called a *hybrid* system.

 <img src="images/hybrid_anc.png" width="300">

 The controller synthesis problem can be formulated as a constrained optimization problem.
-The controller is synthesized from a dataset of impulse responses of a headphone system.
+The controller is synthesized from a dataset of measured impulse responses of a headphone system.

 #### Controller representation

-Typically, ANC systems use a linear, time-invariant or adaptive, digital filter with a *finite impulse response* (FIR) or an *infinite impulse response* (IIR).
+Typically, ANC systems use a linear, time-invariant or adaptive, digital filter with a [*finite impulse response*](https://en.wikipedia.org/wiki/Finite_impulse_response) (FIR) or an [*infinite impulse response*](https://en.wikipedia.org/wiki/Infinite_impulse_response) (IIR).

 Compared to analog controllers, one problem of a digital controller is that an extra delay is introduced.
 Also, in the case of headphones, the distance between the reference microphone and the speaker does not exceed 1-1.5 cm.
 Both problems motivate using higher sampling frequency to reduce the latency, but it comes with the cost of increased computational burden, making the use of FIR based controllers impractical.

-This problem could be alleviated with the usages of *warped FIR* filters or cascades of *biquad* filters (2nd order IIR), the latter of which is particularly advantageous for commercial products since the controller cost could be greatly lowered and the battery lifetime could also be lengthened.
+This problem could be alleviated with the usages of [*warped FIR*](https://www2.spsc.tugraz.at/people/franklyn/ICASSP97/pdf/scan/ic972205.pdf) filters or cascades of [*biquad*](https://en.wikipedia.org/wiki/Digital_biquad_filter) filters (2nd order IIR), the latter of which is particularly advantageous for commercial products since the controller cost could be greatly lowered and the battery lifetime could also be lengthened.

 The biggest advantage of an IIR based controller is its reduced computational complexity.
 Each biquad filter only needs 5 multiplications and 4 additions per sample to calculate its output, and the total number of multiplications or additions is less than 100.
 This is several orders of magnitude less than for FIR based controllers.